allaboutevemirolive/chrome-extension-template/README.md

 - **Service Worker** for background tasks.
 - **Content Script** for interacting with web pages.
 - `"@"` as a path alias for cleaner imports.
-- Include Auto build script `./scripts/watch-build.sh`
+- Include Auto-Build Script `./scripts/watch-build.sh`
 - Pre-configured and ready to use.
 - Battle-tested for reliability.